 24. When the soles on your shoes wear through, have them resoled rather than buying new shoes.

 25. Get books and movies from the library.
-Renew books online so that you make less trips to the library.
+Renew books online so that you make fewer trips to the library.

 26. Look at your insurance rates and see if they can be lowered by changing to another company (usually every 2 years).